meemalabs/laravel-media-converter/.github/ISSUE_TEMPLATE/---bug-report.md

 Issues that do not include enough information might not be picked up.
 Issues that have not been filled in using the issue template will be _closed_.

-Have you read laravel-mediaconvert's contributing guidelines (https://github.com/meemaio/laravel-text-to-speech/blob/master/CONTRIBUTING.md) and Code Of Conduct (https://github.com/meemaio/laravel-text-to-speech/master/CODE_OF_CONDUCT.md)?
+Have you read laravel-media-converter's contributing guidelines (https://github.com/meemaio/laravel-text-to-speech/blob/master/CONTRIBUTING.md) and Code Of Conduct (https://github.com/meemaio/laravel-text-to-speech/master/CODE_OF_CONDUCT.md)?

 By filing an Issue, you are expected to comply with it, including treating everyone with respect.